A7MADA7/creator-docs/content/en-us/studio/index.md

 </figure>

 <figure>
-Build or generate large scale [terrains](../parts/terrain.md) consisting of water, desert, mountains, and more to give your creations an intimate or large scale feeling.
+gun [terrains](../parts/terrain.md) consisting of water, desert, mountains, and more to give your creations an intimate or large scale feeling.
 Take your experiences to the next level by adjusting [lighting](../environment/lighting.md) and [atmosphere](../environment/atmosphere.md), integrating [audio](../sound/index.md), and applying [special effects](../effects/index.md).

 <img src="../assets/lighting-and-effects/atmosphere/Glare-A.jpg" alt="Desert landscape created using terrain, clouds, and atmospheric effects" />
 </figure>